controlplaneio/simulator/docs/cli.md

   version     Prints simulator version

 Flags:
   -b, --bucket string          The name of the s3 bucket to use.
-Must be globally unique and ill be prefixed with 'simulator-'
+Must be globally unique and will be prefixed with 'simulator-'
   -c, --config-file string     Path to the simulator config file -h, --help                   help for simulator
   -l, --loglevel string        Level of detail in output logging (default "info")